Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Introduction

+The closest antecedent is \citet{PhamToda2026ECMA}.
+That paper isolates the failure of Proposition 1(c) of \citet{Tirole1985}, constructs a counterexample, and restores the conclusion when initial capital is large and dividends are small.
+The present paper addresses a different question: it characterizes the full equilibrium set under capital over-accumulation, identifies the three possible global regimes, provides an explicit sufficient condition for the continuum of equilibria, and develops closed-form examples of the distinct long-run outcomes.\footnote{\citet*{BosiLeVanPham2025} study similar issues in an OLG exchange economy with time-dependent endowments.} Thus, the substantive contribution here is not the counterexample already established in \citet{PhamToda2026ECMA}, but the characterization of the equilibrium set and the conditions governing capital collapse, bubble necessity, and indeterminacy.

-Papers that are particularly close to ours are \citet{Tirole1985}, \citet*{BosiHa-HuyLeVanPhamPham2018}, and \citet{HiranoToda2025JPE}.
-We extensively discuss our contribution relative to \citet{Tirole1985} throughout the paper, especially in \S\ref{subsec:disc_Tirole}. \citet*{BosiHa-HuyLeVanPhamPham2018} provide conditions under which \begin{enumerate*} \item there is no bubble or \item there exist a continuum of bubbly equilibria, \end{enumerate*} which are questions addressed in Proposition 1(a)(b) of \citet{Tirole1985}. \citet{HiranoToda2025JPE} provide conditions under which any equilibrium (if it exists) must have a bubble, which is related to Proposition 1(c) of \citet{Tirole1985}.
-Relative to these two papers discussed in \S\ref{sec:disc}, our contribution is that assumptions are weaker and explicit, the analysis is fairly complete (for instance, we provide many existence and uniqueness results), and we complement propositions with numerical examples based on closed-form solutions.
+Two other closely related papers are \citet*{BosiHa-HuyLeVanPhamPham2018} and \citet{HiranoToda2025JPE}. \citet{BosiHa-HuyLeVanPhamPham2018} extend \citet{Tirole1985}'s model with altruism and provide conditions under which \begin{enumerate*} \item there is no bubble or \item there exists a continuum of bubbly equilibria, \end{enumerate*} which are questions addressed in Proposition 1(a)(b) of \citet{Tirole1985}. \citet{HiranoToda2025JPE} provide conditions under which any equilibrium (if it exists) must have a bubble in macro-finance models, which is related to Proposition 1(c) of \citet{Tirole1985}.
+Relative to these papers, our characterization of the equilibrium set is sharper: for instance, \citet[\S V.A]{HiranoToda2025JPE} provide a conditional bubble necessity result in \citet{Tirole1985}'s model for equilibria that do not collapse, but they neither characterize the equilibrium set, identify its endpoints and intermediate equilibria, nor establish the global trichotomy in Theorem \ref{thm:eqset}, and utility is restricted to log.
+A detailed result-by-result comparison with \citet{Tirole1985} and these related papers is provided in Appendix \ref{sec:disc}.